Skip to content

 ← Go back

-Elasticsearch in BeBanjo and Sequence
+Elasticsearch in Mediagenix On-Demand and Sequence

 April 16th, 2015 (Revision 1), download as PDF

-BeBanjo and Sequence use search engine technology to provide the features you rely on to find content.
+Mediagenix On-Demand and Sequence use search engine technology to provide the features you rely on to find content.
 On 16 April we updated our applications to replace the Sphinx search engine with Elasticsearch.

 Our intent was for this change to be transparent to users whilst laying the foundations for great new features, but there is one change in the search behaviour and other features worth mentioning.
 Read on!